Reko Diq case: TCC seeks legal recourse

 On an appeal from Pakistan, the ICSID stayed the enforcement of the $6 billion awarded on the condition that Pakistan provides an "unconditional and irrevocable" bank guarantee or a letter of credit (LC) from a reputable international bank based outside of Pakistan, for 25% of the award, plus accrued interest as of the date of the decision.
 Pakistan was given 30 days to furnish the said security.

 However, Pakistan missed the deadline and was unable to provide the bank guarantee or LC for 25% of the amount, as a result of which on 16 December 2020, the British Virgin Islands high court passed an order to attach some of PIAIL's assets.
 These included the company's interests in two hotels namely the Roosevelt Hotel in Manhattan, New York, and Scribe Hotel in Central Paris, and 40 per cent interest of PIA in a third entity, Minhal Incorporated.

 As of December 2020 it was reported that Pakistan was actively negotiating with TCC and was hopeful of reaching an out-of-court settlement of the dispute.

 On 16 January 2021, in view of ICSID's and British Virgin Islands high court's orders to attach PIA assets, and the London High Court's adverse orders in the Broadsheet case, Pakistan's Ministry of Foreign Affairs advised government entities to keep their foreign accounts and assets at a minimum to protect the country's foreign assets.

 On 5 April 2021, the Secretary Aviation Division reported to a Committee headed by Deputy Chairman Planning Commission that the Roosevelt Hotel in New York, owned by Pakistan International Airlines (PIA) has been indirectly attached by a court in the Reko-Diq case.
 The high court of the British Virgin Islands (BVI) has voided the earlier verdict in the Reko Diq case.

 In March 2022, Pakistan reached an out of court settlement with Barrick Gold for reviving and developing of the Reko Diq project.
 Canadian based Barrick Gold and Chilean Antofagasta had formed the consortium TCC.
 Antofagasta withdrew from the project.
-Barrick Gold would hold half the shares of the new project and the other half would be split between the Baluch state owned companies and Pakistani federal companies.
+Barrick Gold would hold half the shares of the new project and the other half would be split between the Balochistan provincial and Pakistani federal companies.
 The project would see $10 Billion investment and creation of 8000 jobs. $11 Billion worth of penalties by ICSID and London court of Arbitration would be set aside.
 The government was expected to place the settlement before parliament and the supreme court.